moneyadviceservice/mas-standards/git-standards.md

 $ git checkout -b 8795-fix-email-validation
 ```

-* The type of the branch is also a good candidate for use in branch names.
+* Prefer the type of the branch when choosing the branch name.
 The type can be one of these types:

    - feature: a new feature